DevMountain/Day-IX/README.md

 - In the header file, adopt the UITableViewDataSource protocol
 - Add the required UITableViewDataSource methods to the implementation file
 - In numberOfRows call LoadEntriesFromDefaults and return the count
+- Set up your cellForRowAtIndexPath method
+- In your cellForRowAtIndexPath, use the LoadEntriesFromDefaults method to get an array of Entries
-- In cellForRowAtIndexPath return a cell with the textLabel.text get the entries from LoadEntriesFromDefaults and set to Entry at indexPath.row in the array
+- Dequeue a cell and set the textLabel.text to the entry title from the array that matches the indexPath for the row
 - Add a registerTableView method that takes a tableView parameter.
 In that method register a UITableViewCell to the tableview

 ###Step 14: Add a tableview to the view